 Burke aided the original establishment of the Australian Interactive Games Fund in 2012 – but it was never able to achieve its full potential, with funding cut off before the promised AU $20 million could be completely spent.
 At the time, the decision caused major outrage and frustration, with industry leaders calling it a short-sighted decision that was a real blow to the industry, and to the Australian economy.

-The current Labor government has now pledged to reverse this impact by bringing back the fund, and hopefully restoring ample support for local
+The current Labor government has now pledged to reverse this impact by bringing back the fund, and hopefully restoring ample support for local video game developers.

 In the National Cultural Policy document, it has promised to introduce the previously-announced Digital Game Tax Offset, alongside ‘increased investment to support digital games developers and small and medium independent games studios through Screen Australia’ and ‘support for investment in large-scale screen productions in Australia through film tax offsets and location-based production incentives.’